emilienschultz/activetigger/README.md

 Hi❗

 ActiveTigger[^1] is a text annotation web tool dedicated to computational social sciences.
-It is designed to assist exploration and model (BERT) fine-tuning to annotate text dataset relying on active learning.
+It is designed to assist exploration and model (BERT) fine-tuning to classify text dataset relying on active learning.

 Designed primarily by researchers in social sciences, its use can extend to all users that need to annotate textual data.

 > [!IMPORTANT]
 > The app is currently 🚧 **under the beta test phase** 🚧.
-The stable version is planned for mid-June.
+The stable version is planned for August 2025.

 [Presentation of ActiveTigger 🇫🇷](https://emilienschultz.github.io/activetigger-presentation/#/title-slide)

-Stable version mid-June 2025 (hopefully) 🚧

 ## Run the app with Docker (recommended)